cryptrunner49/tulipscript/TULIPSCRIPT_USAGE.md

 ## 1. Variables (`variables.seed`)

-Seed supports variables of various types, including numbers, strings, booleans, and null, with flexible naming using Unicode and emojis.
+TulipScript supports variables of various types, including numbers, strings, booleans, and null, with flexible naming using Unicode and emojis.

 ```seed
 // Number